 - Spider veins

-Note: for questions about the right compression level or length for you, it is recommended to seek your doctor's advice.
+Note: for questions about the correct compression grade or length of your men's compression socks, seek your doctor's advice.

 To know how to wash or care for this product, read our detailed care instructions

 Compression stockings care instructions

 Putting on or removing off your compression stockings, and taking care of them properly will help prevent tears and extend their useful life.